 Rating: Three-and-a-half stars out of four.

-All images in this review are the property of the respective copyright holders.
+DISCLAIMER: All images in this review are the property of the respective copyright holders, including Stephen King and Warner Bros.
+Pictures.
+For promotional use only.
+All rights reserved.